codazoda/pwidget/readme.txt

 priority=y

+===== Story Owner =====

+By default each story shows the full owner name next to it.
+The API returns the full owner name and not their initials, so that full name is displayed currently.
+You can turn it off using the owner option.

+owner=n

 ===== Sorting =====

 You can sort the resulting list of stories by one or more custom columns.
 By default the widget sorts by current_state.